 One of the ways you can go about securing your crypto funds is to stick to offline wallets exclusively.
 In this case, you must take extra care to ensure that your private key stays safe.

 Otherwise, whoever gets their hands on it can overtake your entire account and steal everything you’re storing in the wallet.
 If you must store it somewhere, the offline route is the recommended one to take (such as a piece of paper or a USB key).

 The online storage is subject to hackers and their devious ploys, so if you absolutely must store the key there, you can’t go wrong with applying an extra layer of encryption.

 Never save your private keys in the hard drive of the computer which stays online, keeping your private keys on a computer is the biggest mistake you can make.

-If you still want to save the private key in the hard drive then make sure drive is encrypted.
-Also, there are some secure cloud storage services which provide end to end encrypted space.
+If you still want to save the private key in the hard drive then make sure the drive is encrypted.
+Also, there are some secure cloud storage services that provide end-to-end encrypted space.
 You can choose them too but there is still some risk if they get hacked you would lose your crypto.

 7. Use a strong password

 Yes, it is humanly not possible to remember passwords containing long digits for every account.
 For that, you can use a password manager.

 Most of the managers will create a strong password with 64 digits and characters for every site you log in and remember that for you.
 All you need to remember is the main password for the password manager you are using.

 If you don’t prefer password managers, then create strong alphanumeric passwords using numbers and special characters.
 Make sure to remember the password, but do not save your passwords in the browser.

 Here is an experiment I did that how saving your passwords in Google Chrome can put your passwords at risk.
 Make sure you check it.